OpenFn/lightning/DEPLOYMENT.md

 - `mailgun`
 - `smtp`

-You will also need to set the `EMAIL_ADMIN` environment variable to the email address that will be used as the sender for system emails.
+You will also want to set the `EMAIL_ADMIN` environment variable to the email address that will be used as the sender for system emails.

 #### Mailgun